 We are fortunate to have parks in and around the town centre.
-Howard Park lies to the south of John Finnie Street and the beautiful Kay Park is just a short walk.
-To the north of the town centre lies the Dean Castle Castle Country Park with its many facilities and activities.
+The beautiful Kay Park is just a short walk from the town centre, the Howard Park lies to the south of John Finnie Street and to the north of the town centre is the Dean Castle Castle Country Park with its many facilities and activities.

 One of the most internationally famous names in the world started his business in Kilmarnock - Johnnie Walker marketed his Walker's Kilmarnock Whisky in the town.
 He is commemorated by a statue close to the Laigh Kirk in the town centre.